By @Nozinan on 22nd Apr 2015, show post

 Finally we ended with a real bang.
 An explosion of flavour as @Cricklewood was kind enough to open one of his “holy grail” whiskies, Octomore 7.3, 5 YO flavour bomb bottled at 63% with 169 ppm peat. @Fiddich1980 aptly described the sensation of “spicy poprocks”.

 This tasting was EPIC in so many ways.
 Everyone brought something, no many things, to the table to make this one of the most enjoyable tastings ever.

 I thank you all, (round the table) @Astroke, @Cricklewood, @Talexander, Pam, @Fiddich1980, @Robert99 and @Paddockjudge, for your efforts to come, for your friendship, and look forward to many happy occasions in the future.

-about one month ago 13Who liked this?
+6 months ago 13Who liked this?

 Another Epic event hosted by @Nozinan.
 Thank you my friend.
 You are a most generous host.